“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 - Be enthusiastic and show interest

-Some basic statistics questions for interview that you should prepare for are:
+Some basic statistics questions for an interview that you should prepare for are:

 - Tell us why you left your last job.